kalinr/kalins-pdf-creation-station/readme.txt

 Some new shortcodes, features and other improvements.
 New Table of Contents feature.
 Better image handling, improved integration with other plugins.

 = 3.1 =
-Firefox fix and PDF font change to Times so PDFs should look a little better
+Firefox fix and PDF font change to Times so PDFs should look a little better.

 = 3.2 =
 After all this time, finally releasing a small update.
 Should work a little faster.
 New author and thumbnail options.

+= 4.0 =
+Major user interface redesign.
+Improved page/post sorting on the tool page.
+Added custom menu and widget support.
+Added .txt and .html creation ability.

 == About ==

-If you find this plugin useful please pay it forward to the community, or visit http://kalinbooks.com/ and check out some of my science fiction or political writings.
+If you find this plugin useful, please pay it forward to the community.
-Thanks to Marcos Rezende's Blog as PDF and Aleksander Stacherski's AS-PDF plugins which provided a good starting point.